Taxation of international executives

 Are there any additional considerations that should be considered before initiating a short-term assignment in the Philippines?

 Where there is a tax treaty between the home country and the Philippines, and the employee spends less than 90 days or 183 days (depending on the tax treaty wording) in the Philippines in a given tax year, the criteria for tax exemption may be met and such that the income attributable to the Philippines will not be taxed.

 Treaty article conditions on exemption from tax must be satisfied and a tax treaty relief application process should be complied with.

-For expatriates who are residents of non-treaty countries or treaty countries who does not satisfy conditions of treaty, and who stay in the Philippines for not more than 180 days in the calendar year concerned, the tax rate is 25 percent of gross income.
+For expatriates who are residents of non-treaty countries or treaty countries who does not satisfy conditions of treaty, and who stay in the Philippines for 180 days or less in the calendar year concerned, the tax rate is 25 percent of gross income.